A central air conditioner or heat pump will keep you cool, on average, for about 16 years. Here are some tips to consider before purchasing a new one:

 The higher the SEER, the better.
 Seasonal Energy Efficiency Ratio (SEER) is a measurement of the efficiency of your cooling system over an entire season.
 The higher the SEER, the higher the efficiency.
 Before 2006, most cooling systems were rated 8 - 10 SEER.
 In 2006, the minimum efficiency became 13 SEER.
-Today, top-end air conditioners such as the Maytag® iQ Drive® can be as high as 25.5 SEER.
-A system up to 25.5-SEER is 155% more efficient than a 10-SEER system; a 16-SEER system is 60% more efficient than a 10-SEER system.
+Today, energy-saving air conditioners, such as the Maytag iQ Drive air conditioner, can be ultra-high efficiency.
+For example, an air conditioner that is up to 25.5 SEER is 155% more efficient than a 10-SEER system; a 16-SEER system is 60% more efficient than a 10-SEER system.

 Heat pumps are hot.
 Just like an air conditioner, a heat pump cools your home in the summer.
 But in the early spring and fall, it can also provide low-cost electric heat.
 Many homeowners choose a central heat pump instead of an air conditioner, and then pair that heat pump with a gas furnace inside.
 This is called a dual-fuel system, and it can significantly reduce your utility bills.